Tabletop role-playing games in Japan: Late 1990s and early 2000s

 In the mid to late 1990s, trading card games (TCGs) surpassed tabletop role-playing games in popularity, and most Japanese TRPG magazines were either transformed into TCG magazines or discontinued.
+The first of which was a release of the Pokémon anime and trading card game in had more success than any recent TRPG in 1996.

 Notable role-playing games of the early 2000s include Blade of Arcana (1999), Night Wizard!
 (2002) and Alshard (2002).
 Role&Roll magazine was established in 2003.
 In 2007, Night Wizard! was adapted into an anime television series.
 Alshard's game system was expanded into a generic role-playing game system named Standard RPG System in 2006.

 Late 2000s and 2010s: resurgence by fan videos and web novels

 Since the late 2000s, RPG fan replay videos have grown in popularity on Niconico, a Japanese video hosting service.

 In addition, the rise of web novels has been a major influence on the Japanese fantasy and RPG scene.
 Log Horizon TRPG was released in 2014.
 "Role-playing fiction" Red Dragon was animated under the moniker Chaos Dragon in 2015.
 Goblin Slayer TRPG was published in 2019.